 Moreover, as with any pet, it is always advised to keep your Maltichon on a leash to guarantee that it won’t stray far away from you.

 To develop good car behavior, you should keep some treats with you that you can frequently give to your Maltichon so that it associates the reward with car rides.

 Because this is a designer dog designed for urban and suburban lifestyles, the Maltichon is a very adaptive crossbreed, and you’ll find that he or she can share a home with all kinds of people.

 However, younger dogs of this breed can be jealous of young children or children who take up a lot of your time and attention.

 This is, unfortunately, something a lot of little dogs who have a designer label of sorts attached to them tend to share, although it can be trained out.

-The Maltipom likes to be included, and preferably the centre of attention, but as children get older, this little dog will realise that befriending your children is the best way to guarantee that.
+The Maltipom likes to be included, and preferably the center of attention, but as children get older, this little dog will realize that befriending your children is the best way to guarantee that.

 Luckily, even if pangs of jealousy hit, this dog will never attack or confront the child that inspired them to feel so green eyes with envy.
 If anything, your Maltichon will just act out a little, or maybe even sulk!

-However, this dog thrives in a loving family with lots of companions, and so even if there is bad behaviour, it’ll naturally vanish as your kids get older.
+However, this dog thrives in a loving family with lots of companions, and so even if there is bad behavior, it’ll naturally vanish as your kids get older.